Accessibility/Language Access

 Contact Accessibility Services, Provide Feedback or File a Complaint

-We are dedicated to providing an inclusive and accessible experience for all.
-If you encounter any accessibility barriers or have suggestions for improvement, please reach out to our Accessibility Services team using the contact information below.
-Your feedback is invaluable in helping us enhance our services.
+The DMV is dedicated to providing an inclusive and accessible experience for all.
+If you encounter any accessibility barriers or have suggestions for improvement, please reach out to the DMV Accessibility Services team using the contact information below.
+Your feedback is invaluable in helping us enhance the DMV's services.

 If you or someone you know believes they have experienced discrimination, you may submit a written complaint.
 Complaints can be filed by individuals with or without a disability under the Americans with Disabilities Act (ADA).